Not knowing exactly who’s doing what on your corporate network is nothing short of “Risky Business.”

 Log systems will monitor for two general types: faults created by systems and applications, and faults / errors reported by system users.
 These kinds of logs are used to discover trends that can indicate more complex problems that might not initially be considered a ‘security risk,’ but that could certainly lead to a breach down the line (think ‘faulty equipment’, or ‘unpatched’ or ‘outdated’ applications).
 Set detection systems to thresholds and alerts to notify key personnel on your security team.

 Good news is that today’s operating systems and an increasing number of mainstream applications have basic logging and alerting features.
-When incorporated into your business intelligence platform, you can ignite a powerful top to bottom solution that is feeding data from everywhere, filtering it for you to focus on suspicious events, and helping you mitigate short- and long-term risk.
+When incorporated into your business intelligence platform, you can ignite a powerful top to a bottom solution that is feeding data from everywhere, filtering it for you to focus on suspicious events, and helping you mitigate short- and long-term risk.

 Hackers often attempt to alter log files with the goal of hiding their presence, so that they can then be manipulated at a later time.
 That means you should also record logs locally as well as on a remote log server to offer redundancy with an extra security layer.
 Don’t forget to compare the two — it’s often a telling indicator of suspicious activity.